Complete Dentures Short Question and Answers

 • Due to excessive residual ridge resorption Management:

-• Small tissues which do not interfere with tissue functioning:
+• Small tissues that do not interfere with tissue functioning:

 Question 10.
 Polished surface.